mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
 The Mia foundation is a animal shelter dedicated to helping pets with disabilities.
 The manager is able to asses the needs of the shelter, and provide an up to date list of needs into the website to recieve funding from various helpers.
-Helpers can paruse the available needs and can add to their funding baskets any needs they have an interest in.
+Helpers can browse the available needs and can add to their funding baskets any needs they have an interest in and would like to support.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._